6 Best Renters Insurance Companies in Hawaii of 2025

 How much you pay depends on several things, including where you live, the value of your belongings, and how much coverage you need.

-Because the standard policy will only pay up to its limits, many renters choose to get higher coverage to protect their belongings in full.
+Because the standard policy will only pay up to its limits, many renters choose to get higher coverage to fully protect their belongings.

 And if you have very expensive items like jewelry, you may have to take out a rider.